OGGM/oggm-edu/docs/classes_howto.rst

 ---------------------------------------------------

 OGGM-Edu can be used to organize a 2 to 4 hours class, possibly even longer.
-Note that it will require teachers to gain some knowledge about glaciers first, either from :ref:`other_resources` or from us.

-A 2 to 4 hours class could be organized as such:
+It could be organized as such:

 1. General introduction to glaciers: what is a glacier, where do we find them, why are they important?
+2. Learn about different glacier types in the :ref:`gallery`.
-2. Learn about the glaciers location and their climate with the :ref:`explorer` app.
-Use the sample questions to encourage the students to explore the app themselves.
+3. Learn about the glaciers location and their climate with the :ref:`explorer` app.
+Use the sample questions to encourage the students to explore the app by themselves or in small groups.
-3. Learn about different glacier types in the :ref:`gallery`.
 4. For more advanced classes, learn about glacier flow with the :ref:`simulator`.
-   This app can be used for a number of different experiments, some of them can also be complemented with a `glacier goo <https://www.youtube.com/watch?v=DUdeN5CpsW0>`_ experiment.
+   This app can be used for a number of different experiments, and can be complemented with a `glacier goo <https://www.youtube.com/watch?v=DUdeN5CpsW0>`_ experiment.